ROCm/ROCR-Runtime/README.md

 #### Infrastructure

-The HSA runtime is a thin, user-mode API that exposes the necessary interfaces to access and interact with graphics hardware driven by the AMDGPU driver set and the Boltzmann HSA kernel driver.
+The HSA runtime is a thin, user-mode API that exposes the necessary interfaces to access and interact with graphics hardware driven by the AMDGPU driver set and the ROCm HSA kernel driver.
 Together they enable programmers to directly harness the power of AMD discrete graphics devices by allowing host applications to launch compute kernels directly to the graphics hardware.

 The capabilities expressed by the HSA Runtime API are: